-International Travel and Tourism
+International Travel and Tourism 0.5 unit

 Prerequisites: THMT 2205 and BUSI 2231 or permission of the instructor

 Focuses on international destinations.
 Includes tourism attributes and their prime markets.
 Covers tourists' purchase behaviour, infrastructure and development of international transportation systems.